tamori54/posi-est/README.md

 # Trilateration using Beacons

-This is an application you used in experiments.
+This is an application used in experiments.

 ## Description